Terafora/jQuery-Simon/README.md

 ## About

-For practicing jQuery I'm recreating the classic game Simon.
+For practicing jQuery I've recreated the classic game Simon.
 Please enjoy.